domalab/ha-unraid/README.md

 - `unraid.execute_in_container`: Execute a command in a Docker container
 - `unraid.execute_user_script`: Execute a user script
 - `unraid.stop_user_script`: Stop a running user script

+## Contributing

+Contributions to this integration are welcome.
+Please fork the repository and submit a pull request with your changes.
+Make sure to follow the contribution guidelines.

+## License

+This integration is released under the Apache License.

+## Disclaimer

+This integration is not officially associated with or endorsed by UNRAID.
+UNRAID trademarks belong to UNRAID, and this integration is independently developed.